amberframework/micrate/README.md

     github: juanedi/micrate
 ```

 This allows you to programatically use micrate's features.
-You'll see the `Micrate` module has an equivalent for every CLI command.
-If you need to use micrate's CLI without installing the tool (which could be convenient in a CI environment) you can create a simple script like the following:
+You'll see the `Micrate` module has an equivalent for every CLI command, so you can call those methods.
+If you want to use micrate's CLI without installing the tool (which could be convenient in a CI environment)
+you can create a simple script like the following (we'll call it bin/micrate in this case):

 ```crystal
 #! /usr/bin/env crystal